-Join Scott Simpson for an in-depth discussion in this video Find help for commands, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Find help for commands, part of Learning Linux Command Line (2016).

 - [Voiceover] It you see a veteran Linux user…typing away at the command line…or you see a snippet of bash commands…in a tutorial online, it can seem like memorizing…the ins and outs of commands and options…is the only way to be productive…and understand what's going on.…But everybody starts somewhere…and even experienced command line users…don't memorize everything.…Albert Einstein is credited with saying…he didn't carry certain technical information…in his mind because it was readily available in books.…And as with so much information in programming…and the technical world, it's just not practical…to try to memorize all of the syntax and options…of command line tools.…